-On November 7, 2019, we, with certain of our domestic subsidiaries as guarantors, entered into an amended and restated credit agreement (the "Credit Agreement") with the lenders party thereto and HSBC Bank USA, National Association, as administrative agent, swing line lender and letter of credit issuer in order to provide a more flexible borrowing structure by expanding the borrowing capacity of the revolving loans under the senior secured first lien credit facility (the "Credit Facility") to \$600.0 million, eliminating the term loans under the prior facility and extending the maturity to November 7, 2024.
+On November 7, 2019, we, with certain of our domestic subsidiaries as guarantors, entered into an amended and restated credit agreement (the "Credit Agreement") with the lenders party thereto and HSBC Bank USA, National Association, as administrative agent, swing line lender and letter of credit issuer.
+The Credit Agreement provides \$600.0 million in borrowing capacity of revolving loans under the senior secured first lien credit facility (the "Credit Facility").
+The Credit Facility matures on November 7, 2024.

-In the first three months of fiscal years 2022 and 2021, we made payments on our Credit Facility that totaled \$4.0 million and \$4.0 million, respectively.
-As of May 2, 2021, we had \$177.0 million of outstanding borrowings on our Credit Facility, which had \$423.0 million of undrawn capacity.
+In the first six months of fiscal years 2022 and 2021, we made payments on our Credit Facility that totaled \$4.0 million and \$8.0 million, respectively.
+As of August 1, 2021, we had \$177.0 million of outstanding borrowings on our Credit Facility, which had \$423.0 million of undrawn capacity.